 At her appointment, the program director, Dr. Khanna, confirms Patricia's fears with a Scleroderma diagnosis.
 Patricia is scared, alone, and overwhelmed.
 Her flight leaves in the morning.
 What about tests and treatment, she thinks?
 She's worried and needs information and support.
 Like most, she's Googled Scleroderma online.
 There is no Foundation chapter in her area.
 More worrisome is that what she's seen online is frightening and often negative.

 Dr. Khanna reassures Patricia that she will receive the best care and communicate with her Arizona medical.
 Distance isn't an issue.
-A member of the Michigan Medicine Scleroderma team tells Sophia about the Peer Mentor Program.
+A member of the Michigan Medicine Scleroderma team tells Patricia about the Peer Mentor Program.
 She learns that other Scleroderma patients volunteer in a clinical, trained peer support role designed to provide guided assistance to other patients.

 As Patricia boards her flight the next morning, she feels confident in her clinical team.
 No matter if she lives 20 miles or 2,000 miles from Michigan Medicine, her team will be with her on her journey.

 Patricia has a follow-up visit with Dr. Khanna.
 She feels better and is grateful for the innovative care and support she's received from the Michigan Medicine Scleroderma Program.
 Her Peer Mentor has become a trusted friend.
 The virtual social events she's attended are fun, and she enjoys being with other people with shared experiences.

 Patricia feels fortunate to have a top-notch innovative clinical team, a trusted Peer Mentor and a Scleroderma community group that has her back.